liangchenye/image-mining/README.md

 1. Continue to make a better 'image-mining' work
 2. Help Clair to be fast
    Even the query takes time.
 (30ms ~120ms per query)
+3. Tell the user to update to a 'safer' image